PiyushFandan/Blog_Verse/README.md

 ## 🌟 Overview

-Blog Verse is a comprehensive blogging platform that combines modern web technologies to deliver an exceptional content creation experience.
+ThoughtSpace is a comprehensive blogging platform that combines modern web technologies to deliver an exceptional content creation experience.
 Built with React's component-based architecture and powered by Appwrite's robust backend services, this platform offers writers and content creators a seamless environment for publishing, managing, and sharing their stories.

-Whether you're a solo blogger, content creator, or managing a team of writers, Blog Verse provides all the essential tools needed for effective content management and distribution in today's digital landscape.
+Whether you're a solo blogger, content creator, or managing a team of writers, ThoughtSpace provides all the essential tools needed for effective content management and distribution in today's digital landscape.

 ## ✨ Key Features